 Here is the content that we will cover in this post.
 Let’s get started.

 Tim Stracke was born in a small town in Germany, where he watched his family work hard with passion in many businesses.
-See How I Can Help You With Your Fundraising Efforts
+See How I Can Help You With Your Fundraising Or Acquisition Efforts

 Growing up Tim developed a love for fine mechanics.
 He learned how to solve problems he was faced with in innovative ways, and became an avid problem solver in his youth.
 A trait that he still uses today.